-We’re well on the way towards making our dream a reality, but the journey’s not yet over.
-On September 24, 2016, we moved the entire "cat, kitten and caboodle" from our rental property to our permanent Halfway House, and while the felines are "walking on air," we humans have much still to do.
+We're well on the way towards making our dream a reality, but the journey's not yet over.
+On September 24, 2016, we moved the entire "cat, kitten and caboodle" from our rental property to our permanent Halfway House.

 The house that we purchased was built in 1951, contains 1,664 square feet, and is constructed of cinder blocks.
 Although the property is zoned as "commercial," the house itself is zoned as "residential."
-Now we MUST upgrade the entire premises to "commercial" and ADA (Americans with Disability Act) code at great expense to us.
+It has taken us four years to upgrade the entire premises to "commercial" and ADA (Americans with Disability Act) code at great expense to us.

-- Renovated the bathroom to accommodate a wheelchair, and widened the door
+- Renovated the bathroom to accommodate a wheelchair, and widened the door, and

 As you can imagine, we are barely keeping pace with the rising expenses, and are still urgently seeking your support.
 Our tireless and dedicated volunteers have spent hundreds and hundreds of hours in both readying our new Halfway House and restoring the old one to its original condition.

-Three years ago, Glen Aronson of Iron Gate Storage heeded our call for funding, and after placing his faith in our dream, has been fiscally sponsoring and knowledgeably mentoring us ever since.
-Other major contributors have been Dr. Virginia Huang of Salmon Creek Plastic Surgery, Kathy Angelo Construction, the estate of Carol Williams, and one very generous, anonymous donor.
+We would like to give a special thanks to Glen Aronson of Iron Gate Storage.
+He not only has been a sponsor or ours since 2009 but he was the one to encourage us to start a building fund to buy our own shelter.
+He started us off with $5,000 in the account and It took several more years to come up with the $100,000 we needed for a down payment on our shelter.
+Other major contributors have been Dr. Virginia Huang of Salmon Creek Plastic Surgery, Kathy Angelo Construction, the estate of Carol Williams, the estate of Robert Sandford and one very generous, anonymous donor.
 Not to mention the countless and deeply appreciated individual contributions that we continue to receive almost daily.

 Since our founding in 1999, Furry Friends has moved three times.
 This move, hopefully, will be our last.
-Once the initial reconstruction costs and the labor involved are behind us, we can begin to work on paying down the mortgage, while planning, at the same time, for our future expansion.
+Now that the major construction is behind us, we can begin to work on paying down the mortgage of $220,000 while planning, at the same time, for our future expansion.